Winding up petition

 Once a petition by a creditor has been heard by the Court a date will be set for a hearing to issue an order to wind up the company and place it into compulsory liquidation.
 The Secretary of State is appointed liquidator through the office of the Official Receiver.
 The Official Receiver can then proceed to deal with the liquidation or a private insolvency practitioner can be appointed in their place.
 The second option is often taken when there are assets to be realised or action to be taken against the officers of the company.

 If you are a director of a company that is faced with a petition, that it cannot pay, you may want to consider a Creditors Voluntary Liquidation.
 This gives the director(s) the opportunity to work with an insolvency practitioner rather than being forced into liquidation by the Court and having to deal initially with the Official Receiver and then any subsequently appointed private practitioner.
-When a company is liquidated through the Court, any realisations made attract what is called an Ad Valorem fee, which is paid to the Secretary of State and is calculated on a sliding scale (to a maximum of £80,000) as follows:
+When a company is liquidated through the Court, any realisations made attract what is called a General Fee of £6000 which is paid to the Secretary of State.

 This charge will adversely affect the funds remaining for distribution to the company creditors.